1967 Caracas earthquake: Events

-On the other hand, in one of the Cadena Venezolana TV studios, located in the Ruices sector, at the same time as a program special (that would be transmitted the 1st of August, when this television network’s third anniversary would be celebrated) was being recorded and, at the beginning of the Venezuelan folk singer Purita Reina’s concert, who was accompanied by the musical ensemble of Mario Suárez and the television station’s ballet, the cloud decoration began to move, jumping from top to bottom in sharp vertical movements.
+On the other hand, in one of the Cadena Venezolana TV studios, located in the Ruices sector, at the same time as a program special (that would be transmitted 1 August, when this television network's third anniversary would be celebrated) was being recorded and, at the beginning of the Venezuelan folk singer Purita Reina's concert, who was accompanied by the musical ensemble of Mario Suárez and the television station's ballet, the cloud decoration began to move, jumping from top to bottom in sharp vertical movements.
 The lighting technician attracted the attention of the operators to this failure, meanwhile, the artists continued with their work until the movement of the decorations went from vertical to wavy and, when everyone present realized that an earthquake was happening, they fled in terror from the studio.
-Meanwhile the camera fell over and, according to reports by the press at the time of this incident, the recorded images clearly showed that the floor was moving in a wave direction until the camera eventually turned off.
+Meanwhile, the camera fell over and, according to reports by the press at the time of this incident, the recorded images clearly showed that the floor was moving in a wave direction until the camera eventually turned off.
 Also, in another studio for the channel, they found that there were more than 600 people waiting to see a wrestling tournament that was going to be broadcast live but, with the sole exception of the scare caused by the seismic movement.
 Fortunately, there were no victims to feel sadness for and the television station building was not damaged either.

 The violent expansion covered the outer seismic zone of the Northern Caracas for a duration of about 55 seconds, which extends for more than 20 kilometers between the towns of Arrecifes and Naiguatá.
 These zones off the Central Coast, together with those of Altamira and Palos Grandes in Caracas, were the ones that had the most damage.

-In Caraballeda, in the current Vargas state, five of the eleven floors of the “Charaima Mansion" were destroyed; a few months after they attempted to demolish the building with explosives and, where their goal was not achieved, a demolition ball had to be employed.
+In Caraballeda, in the current Vargas state, five of the eleven floors of the "Charaima Mansion" were destroyed; a few months after they attempted to demolish the building with explosives and, where their goal was not achieved, a demolition ball had to be employed.
 Also, the Macuto Sheraton Hotel had heavy damage to their structures.